The Eastern American Grey Squirrel (Sciurus Carolinensis) above , now the U.K.'s most common Squirrel.

 Sadly my incident is not alone there have been several cases of Chipmunks killing other Chipmunks and it is usually as winter nears.
 If there is any chasing, fighting and in particular injuries you must split the animals up as these incidents can lead to serious injuries and death.
 They often get worse the closer to winter .It is often a group that has got along well/very settled that this trouble starts in, most Chipmunks I find get along fine even enjoy each other's company during the spring/summer but come autumn/winter those previous friends do not often care much for each other and instead tolerate each other and get irrated by each other.
 Also large groups do not often work well in the cold months if you have a lot of Chipmunks together you may well get lots of problems.
 Weaned babies in particular are not often welcome after October.

-Chipmunks generally fight hard, they don't warn each other like many other animals do.
-To avoid fighting some species will size each other up, they assess whether they have a good chance of winning the fight or not, they want to avoid injury unless they really stand a chance of winning but with Chipmunks they don't seem to think like that, they straight away will start giving each other injuries which can be minor, often bitten noses and tails and ears but some injuries can be very severe, many Chipmunks will bite the back of the neck and pin another down if they can catch them.
+Chipmunks generally fight hard, they don't warn each other like some other animals do.
+Generally aggression starts by chasing, one will relentlessly chase the other around the cage, forcing the bullied Chipmunk to stay in its nest box.
+If the bully catches the other there can be injuries or if the other decides to fight back.
+Injuries can be minor, often bitten noses and tails and ears are common but some injuries can be very severe, many Chipmunks will bite the back of the neck and pin another down if they can catch them.
 Because of this any signs of fighting should be taken very seriously.
 Most fights will start with chasing which you shouldn't get confused with play.
 I've only really seen very young baby Chipmunks less than 3 months old chasing and wrestling in play.
 It seems older babies and adults rarely play and any chasing is a sign of aggression and a sign that fighting is very likely.
 What happens is one will chase another one and it can be very relentless, one will get chased as soon as it appears in sight of the other and the chasing will only stop if the one being chased can find a hiding place or the chaser gives up.
 Once the chaser catches the other Chip, he/she will pin it down, biting the back of the neck, if the other Chipmunk defends itself it will then turn into a rolling ball of both biting and scratching at each other and they can do damage to each other quickly.
 I have found that some Chipmunks won't defend themselves and will just try to get away from the other, or in some cases roll over onto their side in a submissive pose, one such Chipmunk was killed because she didn't fight back.

 It seems they fight for many reasons, in Winter time it seems to be because they are pretecting the food as they get ready for a hard Winter.
 In Spring it can be females who are pregnant becoming vicious towards other females or the male as they want to protect their babies from possible harm.
 There seems to be dominance fighting which can happen any time of the year.
 In a pair or a colony of Chipmunks there is always one who in the alpha.
 The alpha will try to keep his/her position by letting the others know that he/she is in charge.
 In some cases another one will try and challenge that position, maybe a younger Chipmunk and then you can get some vicious fighting.
 Really though i've found that some Chipmunks just don't like others and sometimes i can't see any reason why that could be.
 But once a Chipmunk has decided it doesn't like another one it is usually very diificult to change that and separation will probably be the result to protect the attacked Chipmunk.